 The international awards continued for James in 2018 with the Artists for Conservation in Vancouver, Canada selecting James two entries as winners.
 “Sanctuary” (Green Rosellas) won best in show and a Medal of Excellence and was featured in the 2018 International Wildlife Calendar and his second entry “Times Like This” (Laughing Kookaburra) also won a Medal of Excellence and was featured as the front cover image of the AFC 2019 International Wildlife calendar.
 James and his wife attended the presentation.

 In 2021, Coles Supermarkets featured James Hough artworks of koalas and brush tailed rock wallabies on tissue boxes.
 Five cents from each box sold nationally has been donated to Aussie Ark for wildlife conservation.

-His success continues with the Australian Geographic 2020 Wildlife Art Calendar featuring 13 of James original painting images.
-Due to its success Australian Geographic used James’ original painting images in their 2021 Wildlife Art Calendar and have done so again for the 2022 edition.
+His success continues with Australian Geographic who featured James originals in their 2020 Wildlife Art Calendar.
+Due to its success Australian Geographic continue to used James’ original painting images in their Wildlife Art Calendars annually.

 James’ giclee reproduction prints, greeting cards, placemats and coasters, calendars and Australian art gifts are available from Morpeth Gallery.